mcarlucci/decky-storage-cleaner/README.md

 ## Features

-- Get disk usage stats for your Steam Deck's shader cache and compatibility data
+- Get disk usage data for your Steam Deck's shader cache and compatibility data
+- Identify Steam and Non-Steam games
 - Selectively clear the shader cache and compatibility data you don't want
 - Clear all the shader cache or compatibility data all at once